hrgui/hrgui.github.io/src/content/posts/2026/03/a-year-later-with-ai.md

 Yes, I use AI.
 But let me be clear about what that actually looks like: AI augments my workflow — it does not run it.

+I will never, ever hand my workflow to AI and skip review.
+Every output gets checked by me before it ships.

 I am in the loop at every step.
 I review the output, push back when something is off, and make the final call.
-My frustration is not with the tool itself — it is with the expectation that AI should replace creativity entirely.
+My frustration is not with the tool itself: it is with the expectation that AI should replace creativity entirely.
 I have yet to encounter a piece of AI-generated art that stands on its own as something genuinely meaningful.
 Creativity is still human.

-To me, AI is infrastructure — no different from a computer or an operating system.
+To me, AI is infrastructure: no different from a computer or an operating system.
 It helps me write faster, phrase things more clearly, and stay in flow when I sit down with my morning cup of tea.
 It handles the mechanical parts so I can spend more energy on the parts that actually need a human.

 AI is not here to replace people.
 It is here to work alongside them.
 The sooner we treat it that way, the better we will all get at using it well.